Trapping of Bose-Einstein condensates in a three-dimensional dark focus generated by conical refraction: Conical refraction

 \subsection{Generation of a 3D dark focus using CR}

-For the value $\rho_0 = \rho^{\rm{DF}}_0 = 0.924$, it has been shown that the CR beam possesses a 3D dark focus at the focal plane, i.e. it is a perfect bottle beam \cite{padgett:2000:ol,loiko:2013:ol}, as shown in Fig.~\ref{fig2} In this case, the transverse pattern at the focal plane is formed by a doughnut-like intensity distribution (Fig.~\ref{fig2} (a)).
-Along the axis of propagation, the on-axis intensity increases with distance from the focal plane, as shown in Fig.~\ref{fig2} (b).
-At the focal plane, the maximum intensity region forms a ring with a radius $\rho_{\rm{max}} = 1.1$ and relative peak intensity $I(\rho = 1.1, Z=0) = 0.2$.
-Along the axial direction, there are two maximum intensity points at $Z_{\rm{max}} = \pm 1.388$ and relative intensity $I(\rho = 0, Z=\pm 1.388) = 0.14$.
-Therefore, under the condition $\rho_0=0.924$, a circularly polarized input beam is transformed into a perfect optical bottle beam with a point of exact null intensity at $\rho, z = 0$.
-This feature makes this CR beam an ideal candidate for atom trapping experiments with blue-detuned light.
+For the value $\rho_0 = \rho^{\rm{DF}}_0 = 0.924$, it has been shown that the CR beam possesses a 3D dark focus of vanishing intensity at the focal plane and increasing intensity in all directions \cite{padgett:2000:ol,loiko:2013:ol}.
+Thus, it is a perfect bottle beam as shown in Fig.~\ref{fig2}(b).
+In this case, the transverse profile in the focal plane is formed by a doughnut-like intensity distribution [Fig.~\ref{fig2}(b), lower left].
+Along the axis of propagation, the on-axis intensity at first increases with distance from the focal plane and drops again for larger distances, as shown in Fig.~\ref{fig2}(b), lower right.
+At the focal plane, the positions of maximum intensity form a ring with radius $\rho_{\rm{max}} = 1.096$ and peak intensity $I(\rho = 1.096, Z=0) = 0.199\times I_0$ with $I_0=\frac{2P}{\pi w_0^2}$ being the peak intensity of the Gaussian input beam in the focal plane without the CR crystal.
+Along the axial direction, there are two points of maximum intensity at $Z_{\rm{max}} = \pm 1.388$ with intensity $I(\rho = 0, Z=\pm 1.388) = 0.138\times I_0$.
+The intensity reaches 50\% of the maximum value at position $Z=\pm 0.598$ along the axis, and the minimum in the radial direction vanishes at $Z=\pm 1.174$.
+The weakest point of the bottle, thus defining the trap depth, is located at position $\rho=0.619, Z= \pm1.11$ with a value of $I(\rho = 0.619, Z=\pm 1.11) = 0.133\times I_0$.
+Therefore, under the condition $\rho_0 = \rho^{\rm{DF}}_0 = 0.924$, a circularly polarized input beam is transformed into a perfect optical bottle beam with a point of exact null intensity at $\rho, Z = 0$ equal to $x=y=z=0$.
+This feature makes this CR beam an ideal candidate for atom trapping experiments with blue-detuned light, in simplicity corresponding to a red-detuned trap generated by a focused Gaussian beam.
+The values for the intensity levels at specific positions are summarized in Table~\ref{tab:intensities}.

-To proof that there is a 3D trapping potential without additional light sheet, we measured the lowest and highest light intensity for various planes along the z direction.
-The region of highest intensity for a given plane is located at the ring radius, the lowest intensity is expected to be at the center of the annular CR pattern (see Fig.~\ref{fig2}(b)).
-Experimental data is depicted in Fig.~\ref{fig_bottle_exp} and additionally, the calculated intensities are shown.
-A difference in intensity for a given plane results in a radial confining potential.
-This is given for every plane up to the point where the 3D dark trap closes off axially ($\vert z \vert \le 7.7\,\rm{mm}$).
-From that we conclude for every point inside the 3D dark trapping region, there is a light field gradient present to confine atoms.